balciemrah/TME_Analyzer_20240320/README.md

 #### Gaussian filtering of CK signal
 Prior to tissue segmentation, we should register (i.e., `Add Image`) the gaussian filtered CK channel for tumor segmentation.
 First change the channel to CK by changing the second from right dropdown at the top from "DAPI" to "CK".
 To facilitate the observation in real-time the effect of this filtration, best to also change the top right dropdown from "Composite" to "white" or to a color of choice.

-Leave the first dropdown at "Gaussian filter", change the number from 3 to 10, change the operation from "-" to "and-", the second filter from "Gaussian filter" to "Minimum" and the second number from 30 to 1000.
+Leave the first dropdown at "Gaussian filter", change the number from 3 to 10, change the operation from "-" to "and-", the second filter from "Gaussian filter" to "Minimum filter" and the second number from 30 to 1000.
 Here the operation "and-" performs the second filter on the image that has already been processed with the first filter and then performs the subtraction of the second filtered image from the first; whereas the "-" operation performs both filters on the original image and then performs the subtraction.
 At this point, the image has not changed yet.
 You need to activate the individual filters by clicking the checkboxes.
 If the checkboxes are clicked while changing the filter type or size, the image is updated in real-time.
 Here, leave the checkbox after "Normalize" unclicked.
 This function normalizes the range of the filtered image so the minimal signal is 0 and the maximum is 1, which is not what we want for these images.

 ![](https://github.com/ErasmusMC-Bioinformatics/TME_Analyzer/blob/main/images/CK_filter.png)